-Invoice discounting is a form of short term borrowing which is extended by the bank or a lender to its customers based on unpaid invoices.
-It is often carried out to meet short-term liquidity needs of the company.
+The invoice or bill discounting process is a form of short-term borrowing extended by a lender or a bank to its customers based on unpaid invoices.
+This process intends to meet the short-term liquidity needs of the company.
 The whole period could go on for as long as 90 days.

 Invoice discounting is something which is provided by a lot of lenders.
 This implies that the money which is in flow will get to you instantly.
 This is irrespective of how long would it take the customer to actually pay up the invoice.
 This could also form collateral and collateral free loans.